hydrusnetwork/hydrus/docs/developer_api.md

 ## Access and permissions

-The client gives access to its API through different 'access keys', which are the typical 64-character hex used in many other places across hydrus.
+The client gives access to its API through different 'access keys', which are the typical random 64-character hex used in many other places across hydrus.
 Each guarantees different permissions such as handling files or tags.
 Most of the time, a user will provide full access, but do not assume this.
-If the access header or parameter is not provided, you will get 401, and all insufficient permission problems will return 403 with appropriate error text.
+If a access key header or parameter is not provided, you will get 401, and all insufficient permission problems will return 403 with appropriate error text.

 Access is required for every request.
 You can provide this as an http header, like so: